jbogdani/BraDyCMS/docs/tmpl_html.md

 ---

+### assets('asset', 'version')
+Returns well-formatted html string to include assest (js o css file).
+If the general configuration is set to use CDN, then the CDN version will be loaded (version number should be supplied).
+- **asset** string, required.
+Asset to load.
+One of the following is supported: jquery, bootstrap (both js and css files will be loaded), bootstrapJs (only js file will be uploaded), bootstrapCss (only css file will be uploaded), fancybox.

+E.g.: `{{ html.asset('jquery', '1.11.3') }}`
+    <script src="//ajax.googleapis.com/ajax/libs/jquery/1.11.3/jquery.min.js"></script>
+or
+    <script src="./bower_components/jquery/dist/jquery.min.js"></script>

+---

 #### articleBody('article_text_id')
 Returns well-formatted html with article content.
 If article_text_id is present the matching article will be shown, otherwise the current article will appear
 - **article_text_id** string, optional, required: false.
 Article's textual id